Ranking Plausible Patches by Historic Feature Frequencies: How Works

 In a nutshell, \tool is a technique to rank plausible patches produced by automated program repair tools based on how they are similar to programmer-written fixes to historic bugs with comparable characteristics.
 Thus, the \tool approach consists of two phases: a training phase that learns from historic bugs and fixes, and a ranking phase that uses the learned frequencies as heuristics to rank newly produced plausible patches.

-\paragraph{Training.} \cref{fig:learning} overviews \tool's training phase.
-In this phase, \tool mines software repositories for historical data about bugs and their corresponding programmer-written fixes (see \cref{sec:training-data}), in order to learn which features of fixes are more commonly associated with certain bug categories.
-As explained in \cref{sec:classify-bug}, \tool classifies each bug $b$ in a \emph{category} $\bugc[b]$ based on how it is described by the developers that identified and fixed it in the related commit messages; examples of bug categories include ``overflow'' and ``null-pointer'' bugs.
-As described in \cref{sec:classify-patch}, \tool also classifies each programmer-written fix $f$ in a \emph{kind} $\patchk[f]$ based on its syntactic features, that is how it modifies the buggy source code.
+\paragraph{Training} \cref{fig:learning} overviews \tool's training phase, whereas \cref{alg:training} illustrates it with pseudo-code.
+In this phase, \tool mines software repositories for historical data about bugs and their corresponding programmer-written fixes, in order to learn which features of fixes are more commonly associated with certain bug categories. \tool classifies each bug $b$ in a \emph{category} $\bugc[b]$ based on how it is described by the developers that identified and fixed it in the related commit messages; examples of bug categories include ``overflow'' and ``null-pointer'' bugs. \tool also classifies each programmer-written fix $f$ in a \emph{kind} $\patchk[f]$ based on its syntactic features, that is how it modifies the buggy source code.
 Examples of features combined to define fix kinds include ``adding a conditional'', ``changing the return type'', and ``initializing a local variable''.
-We curate bug categories and patch kinds so that they are mutually exclusive: any bug belongs to exactly one category, and any patch belongs to exactly one kind (a combination of several syntactic features).
-As described in \cref{sec:history-frequency}, \tool summarizes this information by reporting \emph{frequencies} $\freq[c][k]$: the fraction of all bugs of category $c$ in the training set whose programmer-written patch is of kind~$k$.
+We curate bug categories and fix kinds so that they are mutually exclusive: any bug belongs to exactly one category, and any fix belongs to exactly one kind (a combination of several syntactic features). \tool summarizes this information by reporting \emph{frequencies} $\freq[c][k]$: the fraction of all bugs of category $c$ in the training set whose programmer-written fix is of kind~$k$.